Flu Program – Frequently Asked Questions

 - Are there any side effects from the flu shot?

 Almost all people who get the flu shot have no serious problems from it.
-The most common side effects are soreness, redness or swelling where the shot was given, Some people get a low grade fever and aches.
-If they happen, side effects begin soon after the shot is given and usually last one to two days.
-Rare side effects include severe allergic reactions.
-Anyone who is allergic to chicken eggs should avoid being vaccinated, since the virus used is grown in these eggs.
-If you have any problems after receiving your flu shot, see your doctor right away.
-3
+The most common side effects are soreness, redness or swelling where the shot was given.
+Some people get a low grade fever and aches.
+If they happen, side effects begin soon after the shot is given and can last one to two days.

 - Does the flu shot contain thimerosal?

-Thimerosal is a mercury based preservative that prevents the growth of germs and bacteria.
-Based on research, the FDA, CDC and NIH have determined thimerosal is safe.
-Flu shots given in most flu clinic settings use multi-dose vials that contain thimerosal.
+Thimerosal is a preservative that prevents the growth of germs and bacteria.
+Based on research, the FDA, CDC and NIH say thimerosal is safe.
+Most flu shots use multi-dose vials that contain thimerosal.
 Single dose vials do not contain thimerosal.
-For more information please refer to the following link: http://www.cdc.gov/flu/protect/vaccine/thimerosal.htm.
+For more information please go to: http://www.cdc.gov/flu/protect/vaccine/thimerosal.htm.

 2 Each seasonal flu clinic has been given a set amount of shots.
 Shots will be given on a first-come, first-served basis until the supply is gone.
-A parent or legal guardian must be wtih children ages 4-17 and give written authorization (children under 4 should see their doctor).
-The flu shots will be given by agents of Maxim Health Systems.
+All participants must be 18+.
+The flu shots will be given by agents of LabCorp.
 Members should refer to their Benefit Booklet for more information about their preventive care benefits.
-In the event that the Centers for Disease Control and Prevention (CDC) recommends that flu shots be given to "priority groups" before the general public, Maxim will give priority to those who fit the CDC's high-risk standards.
+In the event that the Centers for Disease Control and Prevention (CDC) recommends that flu shots be given to "priority groups" before the general public, LabCorp will give priority to those who fit the CDC's high-risk standards.

 3 "Key Facts About Seasonal Flu Vaccine."
 Centers for Disease Control and Prevention, http://www.cdc.gov/flu/prevent/keyfacts.htm (accessed August 2020)